Hakalau Forest Refuge Management Endowment:

 What role has the Fish and Wildlife Service played in the conservation of forest birds, plants and other native and endangered species at Hakalau Forest NWR?

-In the 35 years since this refuge was established, more than a half-million native plant seedlings, including thousands that are endangered, have been planted on more than 5,000 acres of former pasture lands by refuge staff and volunteers.
+In the 39 years since this refuge was established, more than a 600,000 native plant seedlings, including thousands that are endangered, have been planted on more than 5,000 acres of former pasture lands by refuge staff and volunteers.
 More than 60 miles of fencing have been constructed to protect native forest and aid in the control of feral pigs and cattle.
 Invasive plant species such as gorse, blackberry, and banana poka, have been controlled over thousands of acres allowing regeneration of native forest habitat.
 Collaboration with landowners, agencies and academic institutions has facilitated development of outstanding research and youth education programs.

 What role has the Friends of Hakalau Forest NWR played at Hakalau?

 The Friends of Hakalau Forest NWR (FOHF) was established in 2006 and is a 501(c)(3) non-profit organization.
-FOHF has contributed directly to the quality of habitat at Hakalau Forest NWR by providing volunteer labor to propagate and out-plant native trees and rare plants, conduct weed control efforts, and by raising funds for the construction of much needed facilities including a 10,000 gal tank to store water for the plant nursery and a new roof for the Volunteer Cabin.
-FOHF has maintained and repaired refuge buildings and has constructed and maintained an educational trail complete with a trail guide describing plants and other features.
-FOHF has purchased equipment for volunteers and refuge staff.
-They also promote understanding and enjoyment of the natural and cultural resources of the refuge by sponsoring public events on the refuge and by leading special tours and arranging public lectures about the refuge and related subjects.
-FOHF members also work with Refuge and University of Hawai’i staff to sponsor educational field trips for local schools.
+FOHF has contributed directly to improvement of the quality of habitat at Hakalau Forest NWR by providing volunteer labor to propagate and out-plant native trees and rare plants, conduct weed control efforts, and by raising funds for the construction of much needed facilities including a 10,000 gal tank to store water for the plant nursery and a new roof for the Volunteer Cabin.
+FOHF has also purchased equipment for ungulate control, maintained and repaired refuge buildings, and has constructed and maintained an educational trail complete with a trail guide describing plants and other features.

 How can I join the Friends of Hakalau Forest National Wildlife Refuge?

-It’s very easy, please go to the FOHF website at FriendsofHakalauForest.org, click the JOIN/RENEW button in the menu bar, fill out our membership form, pay the appropriate dues and press Submit.
+It’s very easy, please go to the FOHF website at FriendsofHakalauForest.org, click the green JOIN/RENEW button in the menu bar, fill out our membership form, pay the appropriate dues and press Submit.

 What are the most serious challenges faced by refuge staff at Hakalau Forest NWR?

-Invasive animals, such as feral pigs and cattle, and invasive plants are extremely difficult to control.
-The problem is exacerbated by the ongoing deterioration of fences and access roads.
-Shifting Federal budgetary priorities have resulted in a “two-steps forward and one step back” scenario.
-In years when agency funding is particularly tight, fences are not adequately maintained, feral pig populations increase, and invasive plants reappear in formerly treated areas causing decline in habitat quality.
+Shifting and uncertain Federal budgetary priorities have resulted in a “two-steps forward and one step back” scenario.
+In years when agency funding is particularly tight, fences are not adequately maintained, feral pig populations increase, and invasive plants reappear in formerly treated areas causing a decline in habitat quality.
 These losses reverse hard-fought and costly conservation gains and threaten the integrity, diversity, and health of the refuge.

 What strategies are planned to address the uncertainties of agency funding?

-A group of Establishing Donors has provided the initial funding needed to create an Endowment Fund (Hakalau Forest Refuge Management Endowment) that will be administered by the Hawai’i Community Foundation (HCF).
+This fund is administered by the Hawai’i Community Foundation (HCF).
 The Purpose of the Endowment is “to support the Hakalau Forest NWR in their efforts to conserve the integrity, diversity and health of native species and ecosystems of the Refuge.
 The Endowment shall be used to support a diversity of ecological management projects including, but not limited to, invasive plant and animal control, fence construction and maintenance, and propagation and out-planting of native plant species.”
 The Establishing Donors have identified the Friends of Hakalau Forest NWR (FOHF) as the designated non-profit that will benefit from the Endowment.
 The HCF will receive all donations where they will be pooled and invested with funds donated by other non-profits.
 Each year, the HCF will pay to the FOHF approximately 4% of the Endowment’s average market value, based on the payout policy at that time.
 The FOHF and the Refuge will jointly determine how these funds will be used to address refuge management priorities.

 What is the Hawai’i Community Foundation?